 - Super greens powder or capsule?

-For reasons stated above I am not keen on choosing capsules.
+For the reasons stated above, I am not keen on choosing capsules.
 The simple reason I don’t believe you can take enough capsules to have sufficient ingredient amount in one serving.

 - What are the ingredients?